camunda/camunda-docs/.github/pull_request_template.md

 - [ ] This is a bug fix, security concern, or something that needs **urgent release support**.
 - [ ] This is already available but undocumented and should be released within a week.
 - [ ] This on a **specific schedule** and the assignee will coordinate a release with the DevEx team. (apply `hold` label or convert to draft PR)
+- [ ] This is part of a scheduled alpha or minor. (apply alpha or minor label)
 - [ ] There is **no urgency** with this change and can be released at any time.

 ## PR Checklist